InamDevilliers/Product-Details/README.md

   cd trika-challenge

 # Backend (Node.js) Setup
-1. Install Dependencies for the Backend
+1. Install Dependencies for the Backend:
 The backend is located in the root of the trika-challenge directory.
 You need to install all necessary dependencies: npm install
 This will install the following packages: